 The Importance of Face-to-Face Connection

-Wildbit had their first team retreat in Cyprus in 2007, featuring a then small team who had never before met face-to-face.
+Wildbit had their first offsite meeting in Cyprus in 2007, featuring a then small team who had never before met face-to-face.
 Natalie says this experience was incredibly powerful for a team accustomed to remote communications and helped to cement the importance of future meet-ups in the years to come.

 “There is an important need to have strategic conversations face-to-face,” says Natalie and combined with the benefit of getting to know one another through in-person conversations the value of regular offsite experiences becomes indispensable.